 A Product of its Times

-A lot of what makes Earth 2 impressive is very specific to the 90s: it pioneered a lot of things we take for granted.
+A lot of what makes Earth 2 impressive is very specific to the 90s: it pioneered many things we take for granted.
 There was very little hand waving: It was one of the first science fiction shows of the era where the characters actually had to come up with non-magical solutions to their problems.
 When someone got injured, they stayed injured.
-A female leader and a single dad weren’t characters you saw very often back then; Devon Adair predates Captain Janeway.
+A female leader and a single dad weren’t characters you saw very commonly back then; Devon Adair predates Captain Janeway.

 The Token Black Criminal mostly just made me shake my head and sigh, but I was happy when I read that he later turns out to be just another conscientious rebel.
 For the era, playing with preconceptions was an important step forward.

 I can forgive what looks like racism for the same reason I can forgive Adair for being so unbearably obsessed with her son’s well-being that she was a terrible leader.
 It’s sexism in retrospect, but in context, she was one of the first female leaders on television.
 Of course, they softened her drive by attributing it to Mama Bear Instinct.
 That’s the only time it’s acceptable that a woman be strong, right?
 For her male child?

 I could look past that stuff and chalk it up to the times, but my real problem was that I only really found one character sympathetic at all, and he was … bland (the mechanic).
 I liked the Charming Rogue pilot well enough at first, but when he was the one who could communicate with aliens via a dreamscape, I was a little turned off.
 The government guy was craven, the doctor was weak, the little boy was kind of annoying, and while I liked the little girl at first, she swiftly turned into the token bad decision-maker.
 The old guy was a violent, selfish jerk with no sense of fairness.
 The mother grated on my nerves like whoa because while her goals were apparent and admirable, she had nothing else really going for her.